 If you’re near 6′ tall, you’ll need to make sure that your tub is large enough to allow you to recline fully.

-But for most users, the AdirMed provides the only safe option to lower into a tub and take a bath.
+For most users, the AdirMed provides the only safe option to lower into a tub and take a bath.
 Durable and safe, this bath lift is the key to freedom in the bathtub.